Statute of The Court

 Selection

 The Defence Team shall be appointed by the accused Party.
-If, however, the accused Party chooses not to participate in the trial thereby not appointing a Defence Counsel, it shall be within the discretion of the Court’s Secretariat to appoint ex officio a Defence Counsel to act on behalf of the accused Party.
+If, however, the accused Party chooses not to participate in the trial thereby not appointing a Defence Counsel, it shall be within the discretion of the Court’s Secretariat to appoint ex officio a Defence Counsel to act on behalf of the accused Party or group of parties with common interests

 Rule 9.